PrinciplesDotDev/principles/README.md

 Reasons for lack of approval are:

-* Low quality
+* Low quality - The principle is unable to change someone's behavior or capability because it's missing crucial information or context.
 * Not containing what it is and why
 * Multiple principles combined in one file
-* The principle would is offensive, inflammatory, or is generally targetted at being hostile towards a different group (e.g., don't use X language, X technology, etc.)
+* The principle is offensive, inflammatory, or is generally targetted at being hostile towards a different group (e.g., don't use X language, X technology, etc.)
 * Grammar or spelling mistakes (which are easily correctable)

 If you are unsure, it's ok to open an issue on this repository to discuss a principle to get some general pointers.
+If you create a pull request and any of the above problems exist, don't worry, the maintainers will point them out, and you'll have opportunities to correct it.

+Also, try your best before reaching out to the maintainers.
+That means reading the documentation beforehand and understanding this project.
+If you've spent a lot of time on something, the maintainers will be more willing to help you.

 Thank you for reading and making Software Engineering better for everyone.